ameliejyc/cv/README.md

 #### Front End Engineer Intern (October 2017 - Present)

-As part of a team working on the new Ticketmaster site, I aim to create effortless user experiences for high-demand events using a core combination of React, Redux and Styled Components.
-With a heavy focus on accessibility, I work closely with designers to realise UI designs and document components in Storybook to develop a strong style guide.
+* As part of a team working on the new Ticketmaster site, I create effortless user experiences for high-demand events using a core combination of React, Redux and Styled Components.
+* With a heavy focus on accessibility, I work closely with designers to realise UI designs and build an interactive style guide used across the organisation to document and test components.

 ---